davijonm/bookpedia/README.md

-A "bookpedia" app builded with django
+A "bookpedia" app builded with django and postgres